Dubrovnik Restaurant

 Dubrovnik with little kids

-THINGS TO DO IN DUBROVNIK WITH LITTLE KIDS
+THINGS TO DO IN DUBROVNIK WITH KIDS

 WALK THE CITY WALLS

 With or without kids, the main thing to do in Dubrovnik is to walk the city walls.
 The views are incredible but it does get crowded.
 We got there at 8:40 and there were already quite a few people before us.
 It took us around 2.5 hours to walk the walls, including breaks.
+Surprisingly, this was a really toddler-friendly activity.

 Our kids did so well walking the walls.
 It’s only about a 1.2-mile loop but includes over 1000 steep stair steps.
 There is a space to level pushchairs/ strollers at the bottom but you can’t take them on the walls so you’ll definitely want some sort of baby carrier.